Cohabitation Agreement - Your Rights

 What happens to the house if we separate?

 For unmarried couples planning to separate from their partners, the Trusts of Land Appointment of Trustees Act 1996 (known as TOLATA) can be a very complex area of law, often very expensive and require expert advice from the outset.
-A declaration of trust is also usually included in a cohabitation agreement – this is a binding contract that confirms what share of property each person owns, how the assets will be divided in the event of a sale or split, and the payment of the mortgage.
+A declaration of trust is also usually included in a this agreement – this is a binding contract that confirms what share of property each person owns, how the assets will be divided in the event of a sale or split, and the payment of the mortgage.

 The agreement covers various eventualities and all to protect the legal and financial interests of all parties.
 Another way to protect your assets is to have a will.
 Wills are a good idea for anybody, but are particularly important for cohabiting couples.
 For married couples in the event of death the widow automatically inherits their spouse’s estate – for cohabiting couples there is no such automatic right.